If you're new here, you may want to subscribe to my RSS feed. Thanks for visiting!

-I received an email this morning about building with bales in urban areas.
+I received an email this morning about building with straw bales in urban areas.
 Here’s what she said (my answer will follow):

 Hi Andrew,